TheMicronaut/TheMicronaut.github.io/about/index.md

 layout: page
 title: What's all about this?
 excerpt: "So Simple is a responsive Jekyll theme for your words and images."
+date: '2015-08-09T00:30:00+01:00'
-modified: 2014-08-08T19:44:38.564948-04:00
+#modified: 2014-08-08T19:44:38.564948-04:00
 #image:
 # feature: so-simple-sample-image-4.jpg
 #  credit: WeGraphics
 #  creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-Hello dearest visitor, and thanks for visiting,
+Hello dearest visitor, and thanks for being one,

-I'm Aleh and together with my buddy, the Micronaut, we are sharing things mainly about music and stories.
-Sometimes you will find content in English whereas other times in Greek.
-That depends pretty much on the mood.
+I'm a Micronaut and together with my buddy Aleh we are hereby sharing things mostly about music and storytelling.
+Depending pretty much on our mood,  you will find content either in English or in Greek.

-Myself, I've studied (high energy & particle) physics, electrical engineering, medical informatics, and currently I earn my bread as software engineer in Healthcare IT sector.
-But I assume you don't care about all this.
-If it happens you seek for this type of content here, you will probably be frustrated, as you will find only tiny traces of it.
+Aleh studied (high energy & particle) physics, electrical engineering, medical informatics, and currently earns his bread (mine as well) as software engineer in Healthcare IT sector.
+But who cares about all that staff?
+If it happens you seek content in these areas, you will  be frustrated to find only tiny traces of it.
+Aleh loves to write or narrate stories, but alas his time is very limited.

-Most of the time you will find me travelling in the 4th dimension of music.
+As for the Micronaut, most of my time you will find me travelling in the 4th dimension of music.
 I'm not able to identify a music genre that describes my tastes.
 Yet, I have a rather biased preference towards dark folk, dark/gothic rock & ambient sounds.
 Definitely I'm very difficult when it comes to mainstream pop music.
 If you are curious about my musical taste, you could best check my [last.fm](http://www.last.fm/user/AL3x4ndros){:target="_blank"} profile.
 I'm also very privileged to be surrounded by [friends](/links){:target="_blank"} (real or online) with great taste in music.

 Regarding the deployment of this blog, I chose one of the most promising available bloging platforms nowadays, that is Jekyll on Github.
 I find it very exciting that one can post by simply uploading text files.
 For the theme, I chose the ['So Simple Theme'](http://mademistakes.com/so-simple/){:target="_blank"} by designer slash illustrator [Michael Rose](http://mademistakes.com){:target="_blank"}.
 I slightly modified this theme to accommodate my needs.